 When will the Finnish legislation enter into force?

-The latest news from the working group preparing the national legislation is that the Finnish act implementing the Whistleblower Protection Directive (Directive (EU) 2019/1937) (the “WB Directive“) will not enter into force by 17 December 2021.
-The working group received a vast amount of feedback based on the draft Government Bill they issued in early July 2021.
+The Finnish act implementing the Whistleblower Protection Directive (Directive (EU) 2019/1937) (the “WB Directive“) will not enter into force by the deadline set out in the Directive i.e. 17 December 2021.
+The latest news from the Ministry of Justice is that the Government Bill relating to the national act is expected to be issued in early February 2022.
+The working group preparing the national legislation received a vast amount of feedback based on the draft Government Bill they issued in early July 2021.
 The working group is now looking into the feedback and considering whether they need to introduce changes and/or clarifications before they issue the actual Government Bill.
 At the moment, it is difficult to estimate when the national legislation will enter into force.
-However, the Government Bill is scheduled to be presented to the Finnish Parliament in week beginning 6 December 2021.
+However, the Government Bill is scheduled to be presented to the Finnish Parliament in week beginning 21 February 2022.